admob-plus/admob-plus/website/docs/cordova/ads/banner.md

 ### `admob.banner.impression`

-An ad has been disaplayed.
+An ad has been displayed.